mdana5/injury-prediction/README.md

 To address data imbalance between safe and unsafe samples, GAN-based synthetic augmentation is applied to improve model generalization.

 The final processed dataset consists of structured time-series windows used for training and evaluation of the LSTM-based injury risk classifier.

+---

+##  PROJECT APPROACH

+The ProActAI system follows a structured pipeline for injury risk prediction using video-based pose analysis and deep learning.

+The process begins with video acquisition, where sports activity is captured either through recorded footage or live webcam input.
+Each video is processed frame-by-frame, and skeletal keypoints are extracted using pose estimation techniques.

+From the detected keypoints, biomechanical features such as joint angles, torso alignment, velocity, and posture stability metrics are computed.
+These features are normalized and organized into fixed-length temporal windows to preserve motion continuity.

+The segmented time-series windows are then fed into an LSTM-based neural network, which learns temporal dependencies and movement progression patterns.
+To improve robustness and handle class imbalance, GAN-based data augmentation is applied during training.

+Finally, the trained model classifies each window as SAFE or UNSAFE and computes a probability-based injury risk score at the video level, enabling proactive detection of risky movements.

+---

+##  PROJECT METHODOLOGY

+The ProActAI system follows a structured pipeline to predict injury risk from sports videos.

+First, sports activity videos are captured either through recorded footage or live webcam input.
+Each video is processed frame-by-frame, and skeletal keypoints are extracted using pose estimation techniques.

+From these keypoints, biomechanical features such as joint angles, torso alignment, posture balance, and movement velocity are computed.
+These features are normalized to ensure consistency across different athletes and recording conditions.

+The continuous motion data is segmented into fixed-length temporal windows to preserve movement progression.
+These windowed sequences are then used as inputs to a Long Short-Term Memory (LSTM) network, which learns temporal dependencies and identifies unsafe movement patterns.

+To improve generalization and handle class imbalance, GAN-based data augmentation is applied during training.
+The trained model classifies each window as SAFE or UNSAFE and generates a probability-based injury risk score at the video level.